UK tech experts · info@vividrepairs.co.uk

 Performance sits between the older RTX 3060 and RTX 3060 Ti, which is respectable for the power consumption.
 DLSS 4.0 support helps boost framerates in supported titles, and the improved ray tracing cores handle RT effects better than previous-gen equivalents.

-At £290, it’s priced competitively for what you get.
+At this price, it's priced competitively for what you get.
 Not the absolute best value, but the efficiency and modern features make it appealing for specific use cases.
 Check our Gigabyte RTX 5060 graphics card review for detailed power consumption analysis.

 Pros